-Recently, paleontologists embraced the virtual world and use computer-aided visualization to look at the three-dimensional structures in fossils.
+Recently, paleontologists have embraced the virtual world and the use of computer-aided visualization to look at the three-dimensional structures in fossils.
 From this, they can better look at the fossil’s internal structure.
-Just like when your doctor needs to look at your organs in detail, paleontologists use computed tomography (CT) with multiple x-ray scans through a fossil.
+Much like when your doctor needs to look at your organs in detail, paleontologists use computed tomography (CT) with multiple x-ray scans to look through a fossil.

 Using CT images also helps with fossil preparation as paleontologists often spend hours carefully removing rock matrix from a fossil.
-If you have seen tribolite specimens, these are often prepared by micro air blasting with talc to remove the host limestone.
+If you have seen trilobite specimens, these are often prepared by micro air blasting with talc to remove the host limestone.
 This can take from a few to tens of thousands of hours.
-CT tomography is much faster at digitally removing the rock matrix (Figure 7.2).
+CT is much faster at digitally removing the rock matrix (Figure 7.2).

 Even with newer techniques, the basics of looking at fossils have remained constant for centuries.
 In fact, some dismiss paleontology as a dead science because simple observations that are the backbone of paleontology are not seen as credible as a test you do in a laboratory or model made with advanced machine learning.
 Paleontology is like a rosetta stone and can help you decipher the tapestry of Earth’s history and become a better scientist.
 If you remember the skills that you have been using such as sketching, data collection, and map interpretation, you’ll do well studying fossils.

 Taxonomy sounds like a big word, but it’s just the term used to describe scientists classify things, which we’ve been doing throughout this lab manual (e.g. rock and minerals).
 The classification of fossils is one of the meeting points between geology and biology, and we follow the traditional biology taxonomy when classifying fossils (Figure 7.3).
 The major ranks are domain, kingdom, , , , , , and .
 For the fossils in this lab manual, we will focus primarily on the phylum rank, with some organisms at the class and order rankings.